Being a Good Friend takes time and effort on our part. As you cultivate these relationships keep these four keys to create a true friendship in mind.

 This type of true friendship doesn’t just happen.
 Almost always it requires that we become vulnerable and take some initiative.

 Real meaningful friendship is a gift that teaches us how to love.
 We do not learn to love by just sitting home, watching a movie or reading a good book alone.
 We must open our hearts and lives to others, stepping out of our comfort zone and asking people to spend time with us.

 A true friendship touches our soul, it has the power to change us for the better.
-We learn to lean on our friends, not in dependency but in mutual support and encouragement.
-A friend loves at all times, good, bad or ugly and through this love our friendships can not help but positively change the lives of both friends.
+We learn to lean on our friends, not independent but in mutual support and encouragement.
+A friend loves at all times, good, bad or ugly and through this love, our friendships cannot help but positively change the lives of both friends.

 Opening our own hearts and lives to others can be intimidating.
-The enemy fills our head with all kinds of excuses why we might be wasting our time or why it is to hard on our part.
-To shake these feelings off though , you must remember that creating true friendships is not about impressing people but about making someone else feel loved.
+The enemy fills our head with all kinds of excuses why we might be wasting our time or why it is too hard on our part.
+To shake these feelings off though, you must remember that creating true friendships is not about impressing people but about making someone else feel loved.